footh/nuclei/README.md

 - accuracy calculation

-- data augmentation (flip, distortion, also darken? some images are very dark where you can barely see the cells, tf.image has random brightness, darkness, hue and saturation)
+- **DONE** data augmentation (flip, distortion, also darken? some images are very dark where you can barely see the cells, tf.image has random brightness, darkness, hue and saturation)

-- cleaning up mask data (holes for ex)
+- **DONE** cleaning up mask data (holes for ex)

 - **DONE** more work on contour labels (dcan paper talks about running a disk filter)